Reacteev/ChannelSurf/README.md

  - fix attachments (I guess Slack has changed the json they are generating)
  - HTML is now reuploaded at each run in case you want to change the display (other files are still skiped)
  - User mention in message are displayed more nicely
- - Date are displayed more nicely
+ - Date are displayed more nicely and can be converted to local timezone

 ----